fenago/machine-learning/lab_guides/lab_3.md

 The third graphic shows the first 50 epochs.

 The fourth graphic shows epochs 51 to 10000 (the last epoch).

-## 3.4 Applications of linear regression

-The impact of machine learning is measured not only by the power of its algorithms, but also by the breadth of useful applications it has.
-Machine learning is used widely to generate good recommendations in some of the most well known apps, including YouTube, Netflix, Facebook, Spotify, and Amazon.
-Regression plays a key part in most of these recommender systems.
-Since regression predicts a quantity, then all one has to do to generate good recommendations is figure out what quantity is the best at indicating user interaction or user satisfaction.
-Here are some examples.In this section, we see some applications of the linear regression in real life.
-In each of the examples, I will outline the problem, show you some features to solve it, and then let the perceptron algorithm do its magic!

-## 3.4.1 Video and music recommendations

-One of the ways used to generate video and music recommendations is to predict the amount of time a user will watch a video or listen to a song.
-For this, one can create a linear regression model where the labels on the data are the amount of minutes that each song is watched by each user.
-The features can be demographics on the user, such as their age, location, gender, etc., but they can also be behavioral, such as other videos or songs they have clicked on or interacted with.

-## 3.4.2 Product recommendations

-Stores and e-commerce websites also use linear regression to predict their sales.
-One way to do this is to predict how much will a customer spend in the store.
-This can be done using linear regression, using the amount spent as a label, and the features can be demographic and behavioral, in a similar way as with video and music recommendations.

-## 3.4.3 Healthcare

-Regression has numerous applications in healthcare.
-Depending on what problem we want to solve, predicting the right label is the key.
-Here are a couple of examples:

-- Predicting the lifespan of a patient, based on their current health conditions.

-- Predicting the length of a hospital stay, based on current symptoms.

 ## 3.5 Summary